mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

         feedback](#gdps-used-for-informal-peer-feedback)
     -   [GDPs facilitate the use of wider funds of knowledge](#gdps-facilitate-the-use-of-wider-funds-of-knowledge)
+    -   [GDPs can aid the use of provided supporting resources](#gdps-can-aid-the-use-of-provided-supporting-resources)
         -   [Documentation via code examples and step-by-step tutorials](#documentation-via-code-examples-and-step-by-step-tutorials)
-    -   [GDPs can aid the navigation of provided supporting resources](#gdps-can-aid-the-navigation-of-provided-supporting-resources)
         -   [GDPs can facilitate navigation of documentation and resources beyond programme based support](#gdps-can-facilitate-navigation-of-documentation-and-resources-beyond-programme-based-support)
         -   [Guiding a code patching
             process](#guiding-a-code-patching-process)
     -   [GDPs used to facilitate prioritisation in the design process](#gdps-used-to-facilitate-prioritisation-in-the-design-process)
     -   [GDPs aiding the process of division of